sdaitzman/elementary-os-install-utility/README.md

 1. I assume it’s fairly recent, with an Intel core-i3/i5/i7 processor

-2. I assume you do not have Bootcamp.
-If you do, this app will work but you’ll be unable to boot into Bootcamp without repairs.
+2. I assume you do not have Filevault or Bootcamp.
+If you do, this app will work but you’ll be unable to boot without repairs.

-3. I assume you have backups of your computer

-4. I assume you don’t have filevault on.
-If you do, this app will work but only with additional configuration which is not officially supported

-5. I assume your Mac’s low-level partition setup is relatively standard.
+3. I assume your Mac’s low-level partition setup is relatively standard.
 If you haven’t gone far out of your way to change it, it is.
-I assume your ESP is at /dev/disk0s1, and you have at least one Mac partition with enough space that you’re willing to shrink it.
+I assume your ESP is at /dev/disk0s1, and you have at least one Mac partition.

 #### Installation: